staab/bombadillo/README.md

 In Quenya as well as Bombdillo, "alt" means "high" or "great"; "mat" means "food"; "penda" means to slope or incline.
 In Quenya "simpa" is a pipe or flute, while in Bombadillo the same word can refer to any musical instrument.

 English has its own debt to pay.
-Our word "barley" comes from the Old Norse word "barr", which in turn comes from the Bombadillo word "bere", meaning "grain".
+Our word "barley" comes from the Old Norse word "barr", which in turn comes from the Bombadillo word "ber", meaning "grain".
 Similarly, the word "beard" comes from the Proto-Germanic "bard".
 The same word is used in Bombadillo to denote "moss", or "lichen", though that kind of beard is found on trees rather than men.

 Even Khuzdul, the stony language of the dwarves, borrows its word for gold, "limul" from Bombadillo (admittedly in Bombadillo the meaning is closer to "honey" than "gold").